 The main reason is database compatibility.
 S/4HANA only runs on the SAP HANA database, and all subsequent SAP ERP releases will do the same.
-Previous versions of SAP ERP software could run on a variety of databases, the most notable of which is Oracle.
+Previous versions of their flagship ERP software could run on a variety of databases, the most notable of which is Oracle.

 This post explores what the announcement means, the migration options, and how to choose the right path for your business.

 SAP S/4HANA Migration Strategy: What Does It Mean?

-Jaded observers have categorized this announcement as part of a number of moves by SAP to throw down the gauntlet at Oracle, Microsoft, and Salesforce.
+Jaded observers initially categorized this announcement as part of a number of moves by SAP to throw down the gauntlet at Oracle, Microsoft, and Salesforce.
 Other industry analysts believe that forcing the hands of its customers might not pay off.

-- Mapping and prototyping critical business processes for migration
+- Mapping and prototyping critical business processes for migration;

-- Analyzing the SAP system and its customizations such as tables, programs, front-ends, mobile apps, and user interfaces to determine what to move and how
+- Analyzing the SAP system and its customizations such as tables, programs, front-ends, mobile apps, and user interfaces to determine what to move and how;

-- Adapting legacy applications that aren’t compatible with S/4HANA
+- Adapting legacy applications that aren’t compatible with S/4HANA.

 Before you get too discouraged, however, this migration has numerous bright sides.
 According to reviews on Capterra, G2 Crowd, and TrustRadius, SAP S/4HANA has a number of benefits for business and IT, such as stability, speed, real-time reporting, and a rich feature set.

-SAP S/4HANA Migration Options?
+SAP S/4HANA Migration Options